seranoxsecurity/WildScan/README.md

-# WildScan

-A super fast multithreading port scanner designed to vastly improve your scanning speeds compared to other traditional port scanning tools.

-Simply input your target IP, choose your thread count and how many ports you wish to scan as prompted on the terminal.
-This tool is made for educational purposes only.

-Requirements: Python3
+WildScan is an advanced, high-performance, multi-threaded port scanning tool designed to significantly enhance scanning speeds over traditional port scanners. hether you're performing network audits, vulnerability assessments, or penetration testing, ildcan offers an efficient solution that scales with your needs.

+Key Features

+    High Performance: WildScan leverages multi-threading to drastically improve scan speeds, making it one of the fastest port scanners available.
+    Customizable: Easily adjust the thread count and range of ports to suit your specific scanning requirements.
+    User-Friendly: A simple command-line interface (CLI) allows for quick setup and execution, with prompts guiding you through the process.
+    Educational Tool: Designed primarily for educational purposes to help understand network security and the mechanics of port scanning.